Your Marketing Measurement is Going Dark

 As it turns out, most of them.
-After Apple’s changes rolled out initially, approximately 96% of U.S. users & 88% of worldwide users opted out.3 Now as the privacy changes have hit more users, opt-out rates have stabilized with 89% of U.S. users and 82% of users worldwide opting out.4 With each user opting out of tracking, another pixel goes dark from a marketing measurement perspective, and the picture has grown a lot dimmer over the last few months.
+After Apple’s changes rolled out initially, approximately 96% of U.S. users & 88% of worldwide users opted out.3 Now as the privacy changes have hit more users, opt-out rates have stabilized with approximately 85% of U.S. users opting out.4 With each user opting out of tracking, another pixel goes dark from a marketing measurement perspective, and the picture has grown a lot dimmer over the last few months.

 How is the Tracking Data Loss Affecting the Market?

 There are 4 main marketing measurement impacts related to Apple’s changes: